Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Model systems

 In the solutions we consider, there is always exactly one cell active at each time (except during jumps), which inhibits the other two cells.
 As parameters are varied, a number of different activation patterns can be generated, e.g. (132), (1232), (13123), etc. (see more patterns in \cite{rubin2012explicit}).
 In the rest of the paper, we consider the symmetric (123) firing pattern of the system, also known as \emph{splay states}, in which the three cells alternate activating in the activation order $1\rightarrow2\rightarrow3\rightarrow1\rightarrow2\rightarrow3\rightarrow\cdots$.
 Because all system parameters are the same for all neurons in the simulation shown in Figure~\ref{fig:IR_solution}, a splay state occurs.
 Thus, the phase plane projections for the other two units are identical to those shown for $(v_1,h_1)$; although the solution time courses are phase-shifted (Figure~\ref{fig:IR_solution} (a)), that difference does not show up in the phase plane (Figure~\ref{fig:IR_solution}(b)), since time is not explicitly represented there.

 \paragraph{Phase transition mechanisms}

-\cite{skinner1994mechanisms} recognized that in pairs of half-center oscillators with reciprocal inhibitory coupling, alternations of which cell is active can occur through four different transition mechanisms: \emph{intrinsic release}, \emph{synaptic release}, \emph{intrinsic escape} and \emph{synaptic escape} (see also \cite{wang1992alternating,zhang2013phase,yu2021dynamical}).
+\cite{skinner1994mechanisms} recognized that in half-center oscillators, defined as pairs of neurons that generate alternating oscillations when coupled by reciprocal inhibition, switches of which cell is active can occur through four different transition mechanisms: \emph{intrinsic release}, \emph{synaptic release}, \emph{intrinsic escape} and \emph{synaptic escape} (see also \cite{wang1992alternating,zhang2013phase,yu2021dynamical}).
 These concepts extend naturally to larger networks with reciprocally inhibitory coupling \citep{rubin2009multiple,sakurai2022bursting}.
 The intrinsic properties of the neurons and the properties of the synapses between them, especially the position of the synaptic threshold, determine the fundamental differences of the four mechanisms.

 \paragraph{Intrinsic release} Figure~\ref{fig:IR_solution} illustrates the dynamics of the intrinsic release mechanism.
 During the network oscillation, the active cell reaches the lower right knee of its active (uninhibited) $v$-nullcline and jumps down.
 As it does so, its voltage crosses through the synaptic threshold $\theta_\text{I}$, releasing the suppressed cell with the largest $h$-value from inhibition.
 Although the other suppressed cell's voltage also transiently increases, it is quickly suppressed by the activation of the neuron with the largest $h$ (see grey arrows in Figure~\ref{fig:IR_solution}).
 The formerly active cell becomes inhibited by the newly-active cell and thus completes its jump down on the left branch of its inhibited $v$-nullcline.